RillaStudios/responsiveplus/README.md

 <h4>🗚 Rext Widget</h4>

 - Rext widget: A Text widget that will automatically adjust its size based on screen size.
-- Rext Group: A RextGroup can be added to any and multiple Rext widgets.
-When assigning a RextGroup to a Rext widget this will ensure all the Rexts in that group have the same font size.

 <h5>Types of Rext Widgets</h5>